sdercolin/vlabeler/docs/scripting.md

   labels
 - [Raw label writer scripts](labeler-development.md#writing-raw-labels): contained in labelers, used to write entries as raw labels
 - [Project constructor scripts](labeler-development.md#constructing-a-project): contained in labelers, used to construct a project with multiple modules
+- [Quick project builder scripts](labeler-development.md#quick-project-builder): contained in labelers, used to build a project with a single input file or folder
 - [Macro plugin scripts](plugin-development.md#batch-edit-macro-scripts): included in the plugin folder of a macro plugin
 - [Template plugin scripts](plugin-development.md#template-generation-scripts): included in the plugin folder of a